Hobbies, habits and hobbits

 There’s a good chance you might not relate to this post at all because this post is based on data gathered from my extended social circle.
 I have a friend who has been single for a while.
-He is a good looking, well educated, cultured, comes from a good family and pretty much checks off everything a great tharkari should, but is still single only because he is looking for a girl with a serious hobby.
+He is a good looking, well educated, cultured, comes from a good family and pretty much checks of everything that an average girl would want from a potential spouse, but is still single only because he is looking for a girl with a serious hobby.

 People with decent careers think they have their lives sorted and there is no reason for them to struggle in the marriage market, but they falter to even sustain another person’s attention because they are so one-dimensional.
 These people are exhausted after a hectic 5-day work week and the only way they know how to blow off some steam is by binge-watching sitcoms or drinking one’s gut out just because these are the easiest things to do.

 This is essentially a result of not knowing how to productively engage oneself in interesting activities.
 This leads to us looking for inspiration in a partner to make our lives more interesting putting unnecessary pressure on the relationship.
-This one time a girl rejected a boy with a very hectic creative career because she felt he wouldn’t have the time to spend with family.
-While this may or may not be true, someone assessing quality based on quantity of time could potentially be a liability in the relationship.
+This one time a girl rejected a boy with a very hectic creative career because she felt he wouldn’t have the time to spend with his family.
+While this may or may not be true, someone assessing quality based on quantity of time spent could be a potential liability in the relationship.

-Now, there is a flip-side to having serious independent interests beyond work because you might have little chance of overlap in your lives to grow closer, but that’s a risk some people are willing to take because if they didn’t, they’d probably end up with someone who will neither let them be happy with themselves or in the relationship.
+Now, there is a flip-side to having serious independent interests beyond work because you might have little chance of overlap in your lives to grow closer, but that’s a risk some people are willing to take because if they didn’t, they’d probably end up with someone who will neither let them be happy with themselves nor in the relationship.